jh1995/til311-x4-clock/README.md

 ## At power up

 At power up it is possible to choose between continuous operation and night mode.
-While in continuous operation the display is always on, in night mode it will display time between 00:00 AM and 07:59 AM.
+While in continuous operation the display is always on, in night mode it will display time between 00:00 AM and 08:59 AM (this value can be changed at compile time).
 During the day the display is off unless the clock registers a large-ish variation in the incident light.
 In this case the display stays on for 80 seconds unless another light variation is noticed during the last 20 seconds, which resets the 80" counter.

 * To enter night mode power up the clock with the potentiometer fully closed (CCW).
 Briefly displays "CO 1".
 * To enter continous operation power up the clock with the potentiometer fully open (CW).
 Briefly displays "CO 0".